The Board of Governors

 This year we have continued to develop our close relationship with two local state schools with whom we have formal Memoranda of Understanding – Charters School and St Francis Catholic Primary School.
 St Mary’s engagement with these schools is a matter of normal day-to-day school life and involves both the sharing of resources and the dual use of teaching staff.
 The examples below illustrate the depth and breadth of our relationship with these schools and our commitment to the charity IntoUniversity:

 Charters School - Latin GCSE.
 This year St Mary’s has again provided a teacher to Charters School to take a GCSE Latin class, taking responsibility for one of the three GCSE Latin modules for gifted Year 11s (the Latin Language paper).
-Without St Mary’s support, six pupils from Charters School would not have been able to take Latin GCSE this year.
-The results were impressive, with three grade 9s, two grade 8s and one 4 - all impressive passes.
+Without St Mary’s support, eleven pupils from Charters School would not have been able to take Latin GCSE this year.
+The results were impressive, with five grade 9s, three grade 8s, one grade 7 and two grade 5s - all impressive passes.
 In addition to the teaching, St Mary’s also provides the textbooks, paper, handouts and worksheets as well as support with resources and teacher notes for the Charters Latin teachers.

 Sharing of sports facilities.
 Throughout the year St Mary’s is delighted to share its facilities with our near neighbours St Francis Primary School, including the routine use of our swimming pool (plus four staff) for Years 3 to 5, and the use of our athletics facilities for their annual sports day.
-St Mary’s enjoys hosting the Ascot schools sports cluster event which brings six local schools together for their Year 5 children to experience a round robin of coaching sessions for all of the athletics events and tennis.
 Throughout the hockey season we host tournaments for Berkshire maintained schools at U12, U13, U14 and U15 age groups.
 In addition, the school provides sports staff to act as lead organisers for the District and County athletics for all schools in the Bracknell district and Berkshire, which involves over 20 schools

 IntoUniversity.
 St Mary’s has hosted up to 24 pupils and four staff from IntoUniversity (charity number 1118525) for a two-night residential stay, thereby facilitating primary school children from deprived areas of west London to gain an understanding and taste of university life.
 The school made no charge for this facility and indeed made available minibuses and drivers for their visit to the University of Surrey.